 “Katie stuck with the program,” Kurtz says.
 “She was a gem to work with.”

-Kurtz recently left NPF, but Spafford is pleased with the progress they made and the healthier lifestyle she’s now living.
+Spafford is pleased with the progress they made and the healthier lifestyle she’s now following.
 “The Foundation has showed me that I am not alone,” Spafford wrote in an email.
-“After suffering from psoriasis for over 20 years now, I feel like I have been heard about the pain that I go through daily.”
+“After suffering from psoriasis for over 20 years now, I feel so much healthier.
+My whole life has benefited from working with NPF.”

 Photo: Drew and Katie Spafford